 I love that this frosting recipe is full of fresh lemon flavor without having to use fresh lemons or lemon juice.
 Sometimes lemon juice can curdle the frosting, so by using lemon extract we can avoid that without compromising the flavor.

-Lemon lovers can’t resist my lemon curd, custard pie, dump cake, or lemon tart.
+Lemon lovers can’t resist my creamy lemon curd, lemon custard pie, lemon cheesecake dump cake, or lemon tart.
 I decorated my strawberry lemon cupcakes with a cream cheese frosting, but you could definitely use this lemon icing as well.
-Raspberry lemon bread is a must-have in the warmer months, and is drizzled with a simple lemon glaze icing.
+Instead of our standard glaze, try today’s lemon buttercream frosting over our strawberry lemon blondies or slathered on top of strawberry cinnamon rolls!

 What do I Need for this Recipe?